h2oai/h2ogpt/docs/README_LINUX.md

     ```
 * Install document question-answer dependencies:
     ```bash
+    # For DocTR, using conda for some things, need weasyprint from conda too else library mismatch
+    conda install weasyprint -c conda-forge -y
+    pip install weasyprint
     # May be required for jq package:
     sudo apt-get -y install autoconf libtool
     # Required for Doc Q/A: LangChain: